 Our first goal for the study was to build a formal framework based on efficient coding to model the dynamics of contrast gain control, allowing us to predict how behavioral performance adapts after a change in contrast.
-We then derived a novel generalized linear model (GLM) to estimate moment-to-moment changes in neural gain, and found that gain in auditory cortex adapted similarly to the efficient coding model predictions.
+We then derived a novel procedure for estimating estimate moment-to-moment changes in neural gain based on generalized linear models (GLM), and found that gain in auditory cortex adapted similarly to the efficient coding model predictions.
 Next, to directly test the role of efficient coding in auditory behavior, we trained mice to detect targets in different contrast backgrounds.
-Contrast-induced changes in behavioral sensitivity and detection dynamics followed the model predictions.
+Contrast-induced changes in behavioral sensitivity and detection dynamics followed the normative model predictions.
 Furthermore, we found that auditory cortex was necessary for target detection in the presence of noise.
 Building on this finding, we found that population activity in auditory cortex was predictive of individual differences in behavior and that the dynamics of cortical encoding of targets had time courses similar to our model and the observed behavior.
-Finally, we used linear nonlinear models to monitor cortical gain during the task, finding that variability in neural gain predicted variability in task performance.
+Finally, we used linear-nonlinear models to monitor cortical gain during the task, finding that variability in neural gain predicted variability in task performance.
 Combined, our results identify a novel relationship between efficient neuronal coding and acoustic behavior, and provide a normative framework that can be used to predict the dynamics of behavioral performance in response to changing sensory environments.

 Results